nareshmaharaj-consultant/vagrant_for_centos8/README.md

    *vagrant hostmanager ( ona single machine )

 - Set up the metrics server on http://192.168.56.[n]:3000
-  - where n is the last server created namesd obs*
+  - where n is the last server created named obs*